hanabi/hanabi.github.io/README.md

 ### Prompts

+* Imagine that you have one or more cards in your hand that have a clue on them, but their full identity is currently unknown.
+In this situation, you are supposed to just keep the cards in your hand, and continue to discard unclued cards.
-* If someone gives a play clue to a card that is currently unplayable, then they could be telling YOU to play a card that is already clued in your hand (a card that has a clue but before now, you weren't exactly sure as to what it was).
-This is called a prompt because it is "prompting" you to play your card that you otherwise would have held onto for a while longer.
+* If someone gives a *Play Clue* to a card that is currently unplayable, then they could be telling YOU to play a card that is already clued in your hand.
+This is called a *Prompt* because it is "prompting" you to play a card that you otherwise would have held on to.
 * For example, in a 3-player game:
+  * All the 2's have been played on the stacks.
+  * Alice clues a red 4 in Cathy's hand as a *Play Clue* (since it was not on chop).
+  * Bob has a card in his hand with a red clue on it, but no number information.
-  * There are only 2's on the played piles ASDF if  and a red 4 is clued in someone else's newest slot, then it clearly isn't a save clue.
-So it must be a play clue.
-But where is the 3?
-It must be your unknown red card, so you can safely play it.
+  * Since Bob can see that the red 4 is supposed to play right now, he must have the red 3.
+So the unknown red card in his hand must be red 3, and he can safely play it.
-* If you have two or more clued cards in your hand, the *Prompt* applies to the one with the most positive information on it.
-  * For example, in a

-  and the prompt could apply to either of them, play the left-most.
+* If there are nd the prompt could apply to either of them, play the left-most.
 (This follows from *Left-Most Playable Principle*.)

 ### Finesses